courselabs/dotnetaz/labs/devops/README.md

 - select your VM Scale Set called `agentpool`
 - call the agent pool `linux01`
-- set the maxmimum number to `2`, the number on standby to `1` and the delete delay to `5` minutes
+- set the maxmimum number to `2`, the number on standby to `1` and the delete delay to `60` minutes
 - be sure to select _Grant access permission to all pipelines_
 - click _Create_

 This [Pipeline YAML]() uses the agent pool with the name `linux01`.
+There's more going on because we need to install the tools we want - the Microsoft hosted agents already have those installed.

+We'll switch the exising pipeline to use the new definition.
 Browse to your Pipeline, select the ellipsis next to _Run pipeline_ and click _Settings_.
 Change the path to `labs/devops/pipelines/audit-tools-vmss.yaml`

 Run the Pipeline and check the output.
 You'll see it gets queued.
 Open the Azure Portal and navigate to your VM Scale Set - select the _Instances_ section and you should see VMs starting or running.
 These were created by Azure DevOps to run the Pipeline job.

 The job may stay as _Queued_ for a long time - the first VMs added to the scale set can take 10+ minutes.
 Back in the Azure DevOps UI you can return to the project settings and agent pools to see what's happening with your `linux01` agent pool.

+When the job is running, check the output - you'll see all the tools being installed.
+Run the job again and it will finish more quickly because the tools are already there on the VM.

 ## Lab

-Edit the pipeline steps, push changes and watch in DevOps - does a new job get queued automatically?
+Edit the pipeline steps to run some more az commands.
+Can you list and create resource groups?